 46H.
-Rectifying omission from transfer order
+Transfer orders, correcting

 (1) The Minister may by order published in the Gazette make any provision that is necessary to rectify any omission from, or to correct any error in, a transfer order.

 (2) An order under this section may be made so as to have effect from the same time as the transfer order.